 \item We compare the RAQ-MIMO to classical M-MIMO receivers in terms of their EAR, transmit power, and transmission distance.
-Specifically, the MRC RAQ-MIMO and MRC M-MIMO receivers approach an identical EAR as ${\cal P}_{s} \to \infty$, while the ZF RAQ-MIMO receiver always outperforms its classical counterpart, having an extra EAR of $\log_{2} \Pi$ per user, where $\Pi =$ $\text{ReceiverGainRatio} /$ $\text{ReceiverNoisePowerRatio}$ represents the SNR ratio of single-sensor receivers.
-Furthermore, ZF/MRC RAQ-MIMO receivers allow the transmit power of users to be $\Pi$-fold lower than those of M-MIMO systems at identical EARs.
-Viewed from yet another different perspective, RAQ-MIMO receivers expand the transmission distance by a factor of $\sqrt[\nu]{ \Pi }$ compared to that of classical M-MIMO receivers, when having the same transmit power.
+Specifically, compared to the classical counterparts, the MRC RAQ-MIMO receiver approaches an identical EAR as ${\cal P}_{s} \to \infty$, while the ZF RAQ-MIMO receiver has an extra EAR of $\log_{2} \Pi$ per user, where $\Pi$ $=$ $\textit{ReceiverGainRatio} / \textit{NoisePowerRatio}$ represents the SNR ratio of single-sensor receivers.
+Furthermore, the RAQ-MIMO receiver allows the transmit power of users to be $\Pi$-fold lower than those of M-MIMO systems at identical EARs.
+Viewed from yet another different perspective, the RAQ-MIMO receiver expands the transmission distance by a factor of $\sqrt[\nu]{ \Pi }$ compared to that of classical M-MIMO receivers, when having the same transmit power.

 \end{itemize}